 The Bruce, as it's known, offers something for everyone, from easy walks on the shores of Lake Huron to challenging hikes along limestone cliffs overlooking Georgian Bay.

-Hearty hikers can tackle the spectacular Bruce Trail; this 885km trail winds along the magnificent Niagara Escarpment from Queenston to the tip of the Bruce Peninsula.
+Hearty hikers can tackle the spectacular Bruce Trail; this 885km trail winds along the magnificent Niagara Escarpment from Queenstown to the tip of the Bruce Peninsula.

 It takes around 30 days to complete the trail end-to-end – but don’t worry, there are plenty of self-guided hikes along the trail suitable for an hour or a day’s worth of walking.